ilpropheta/ilpropheta.github.io/README.md

 Since the end of **2019**, I have worked at [Tetra Pak](http://tetrapak.com/) as one of the technical leaders of the *AI Engineering Team*, pioneering the development of AI-based applications for packaging lines.
 Previously, **from 2011 to 2019**, I served the [Ferrari F1 Racing Team (Scuderia Ferrari)](https://formula1.ferrari.com/en/) as a *Performance Software Engineer* and *C++ Specialist*, working on mission-critical telemetry and simulation software, and driving the adoption of modern C++ and latest standards.
 In **2020**, I co-founded the **ISO C++ Italian body**, propelling the evolution of C++ standards in Italy.

-Beyond the code, I'm a 11+ years experienced community manager, organizer, blogger, and speaker: I birthed the Italian C++ Community in 2013, Coding Gym in 2016 (a programming laboratory open to all languages), and ML Modena in 2020 (the leading AI community in Modena).
-Together, these initiatives have attracted thousands, hosting meetups, coding laboratories, online events, and international conferences.
+Beyond the code, I'm a **11+ years experienced community manager**, organizer, blogger, and speaker: I birthed the **Italian C++ Community** in 2013, **Coding Gym** in 2016 (a programming laboratory open to all languages), and **ML Modena** (Machine Learning Modena) in 2020 - the *AI* community in Modena.
+Together, these initiatives have attracted thousands of attendees, hosting meetups, coding laboratories, online events, and international conferences.

+Through these activities, I’ve gained hands-on experience in building and managing relationships, even among companies competing in the same industry, coordinating their collaboration toward shared goals.
+I’ve also worked on gathering support and resources to keep non-profit events thriving and successfully navigating agreements on sponsorships, venues, and event partnerships.

 In particular:

-- in 2013, I founded [++it, the Italian C++ Community](https://italiancpp.org/), or the C++ landmark in Italy, hosting 200+ users on Discord, 300+ subscribers on a dedicated [subreddit](https://reddit.com/r/cppit), 200+ attendees at on-site events, and sending a monthly newsletter targeting 1500+ people.
-The community hosts monthly local meetups in Modena (hosting 20-25 people), and also two international conferences every year;
+- in 2013, I founded [++it, the Italian C++ Community](https://italiancpp.org/), the C++ landmark in Italy, hosting 350+ users on Discord, 300+ subscribers on a dedicated [subreddit](https://reddit.com/r/cppit), 250+ attendees at on-site events.
+The community has hosted monthly local meetups in Modena (20-25 attendees) since 2018, in Milan (50-60 attendees) since 2024, and one international conference every year (before 2020, we used to organize two major conferences every year);

-- in 2016, I created [Coding Gym](#coding-gym), a programming laboratory format open to any language.
-Started by me in Modena, I am also leading a group of amazing "trainers" who host the very same format in their cities.
-Every month, I organize a moderated and inclusive session hosting 25-30 people who work in pair and collaboratively share their solutions and ideas.
-Besides, I have authored and published more than 120 articles on [Coding Gym challenges](https://coding-gym.org/challenges/) using different approaches and programming languages;
+- in 2016, I founded [Coding Gym](#coding-gym), a programming lab open to all languages.
+Originally launched in *Modena*, I now lead an incredible group of "trainers" who run the same format in their own cities.
+Each month, I host a moderated, inclusive session with 25–30 participants who pair up to collaborate and share their solutions and ideas.
+Additionally, I've authored and published over 120 articles on [Coding Gym challenges](https://coding-gym.org/challenges/), exploring a variety of approaches and programming languages, enriched by insights and solutions shared by participants during our sessions;

-- in 2020, I co-founded [ML Modena](https://mlmodena.it/), the first (and unique) community about Artificial Intelligence in the Modena area.
-Every month we organize a meetup hosting 60-70 people.
+- in 2020, I co-founded [ML Modena](https://mlmodena.it/), the first (and only one) community about *Artificial Intelligence* in the *Modena* area.
+Every month we organize a meetup hosting ~100 people (our best turnout so far is *150+* attendees at a regular meetup and *230* during a special networking event).

 Also, I am involved in some other community activities: